ni/nimi-python/docs/nifgen/class.rst

         Specifies the Script trigger type.
 Depending upon the value of this property, additional properties may need to be configured to fully configure the trigger.

+        .. tip:: This property can be set/get on specific script_triggers within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container script_triggers to specify a subset.

+            Example: :py:attr:`my_session.script_triggers[ ... ].script_trigger_type`

+            To set/get on all script_triggers, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.script_trigger_type`

         The following table lists the characteristics of this property.

             +-----------------------+-------------------------+